-Made in association with Forge Woodland Residency in the Whirligig Woods, ‘Hanging in the Balance’ is a series of images symbolising the devastating impact austerity is having on disabled people in the UK.
+Made in association with Forge Woodland Residency in the Whirligig Woods, ‘Hanging in the Balance’ symbolised the devastating impact austerity is having on disabled people in the UK.

-‘Hanging in the Balance’ will be on tour across Wales in association with Disability Arts Cymru between October 2015 and June 2016 at the following venues:
+‘Hanging in the Balance’ toured across Wales in association with Disability Arts Cymru between October 2015 and June 2016.